 In reality it was not Itzhak Stern who helped Oskar Schindler put the list together, but Marcel Goldberg.
 Many survivors who speak of Goldberg do so with disdain, as he was unscrupulous in deciding who ended up on the list, reportedly accepting bribes from some Survivors, taking names off the list to add theirs instead.

-Spielberg had to make Jurassic Park (1993) before "Schindler's List" in terms of his projects for 1993.
-It was even written into his contract because if he made "Schindler's List" first, he would have been too drained to make "Jurassic Park".
+Spielberg was to make Jurassic Park (1993) before "Schindler's List" in terms of his projects for 1993.
+It was even written into his contract because had he made "Schindler's List" first, he would have been too drained to make "Jurassic Park".

 During filming, Ben Kingsley, who played Itzhak Stern, kept a picture of Anne Frank, the young girl who died in a concentration camp and whose personal diary was published after the Holocaust, in his coat pocket.
 Some years later, Kingsley played Otto Frank, Anne's father, in the telefilm "Anne Frank: The Whole Story."